KaiNorberg/PatchworkOS/README.md

 ## Testing

-Testing uses a GitHub action that compiles the project and runs it for one minute using QEMU, the kernel will run some tests and then start as normal.
-If QEMU crashes or the kernel panicks then the test fails, if it is still running after one-minute we call it a success.
-Its an simple approach but gets the job done.
-Testing in the kernel is still very limited as most systems either work or they dont, and most actual issues arise from hardware specific details which cant be tested for.
+Testing uses a GitHub action that compiles the project and runs it for one minute using QEMU both with the `DEBUG=2` flag enabled.
+This will run some additional tests in the kernel (for example it will clone ACPICA and run all its runtime tests), and if it has not crashed by the end of the minute, it is considered a success.

 ### Tested Configurations